Top of the page

 It's common to feel sad and hopeless when you have aphasia.
 It's important to let caregivers know about these feelings.
 It's also important to get treatment for depression if needed.

-A strong support network of family and friends is very important.
+Support from family and friends can be helpful.
 They can help with daily tasks and treatment.

 Here are some ways caregivers can help: